 More recently, the gallery has hosted major solo exhibitions of work by modern masters: Robert Motherwell (Robert Motherwell: Works on Paper, October - November 2011), Ben Nicholson (Ben Nicholson: Paintings, Drawings, and Reliefs, April - June 2012), and Kurt Schwitters (Kurt Schwitters: Collages and Assemblages, February - April 2013) with shows from contemporary artists such as Karl Hyde (What's Going On In your Head while you're Dancing, July - August 2012).
 The 2013 exhibition programme included a series of collage exhibitions, including a major show of collages by Robert Motherwell to coincide with Robert Motherwell: The Early Collages opening at the Peggy Guggenheim Museum in Venice in May 2013.
 An exhibition of William Tillyer's new work ‘The Watering Place’ coincided with his retrospective Against Nature at the Middlesbrough Institute of Modern Art in October 2013.
 2014 has seen shows by Korean artist Kwang Young Chun (New Works, March – April 2014), Bruce McLean (Action Sculpture Potato Painting, February – March 2014) and Marc Vaux (New Ovals, May 2014 ).
 For our 2014 summer program we have exhibited a comprehensive collection of Sam Francis’ works, spanning from the 1950s to the 1990s.

-In 2015 Bernard Jacobson Gallery is moving to new premises which are in a converted car park in Duke Street St James's, London, opposite the side entrance of Fortnum and Mason, and just off Piccadilly, one of London's major thoroughfares.
+In 2015 Bernard Jacobson Gallery moved to its new premises which are in a converted car park in Duke Street St James's, London, opposite the side entrance of Fortnum and Mason, and just off Piccadilly, one of London's major thoroughfares.
 Designed by Nick Gowing architects, the gallery occupies the ground and lower ground floor of extensive contemporary exhibition space.
-The inaugural exhibition presents a survey of major works by Robert Motherwell to mark the centenary of the artist's birth on 24th January 1915.
+The inaugural exhibition presented a survey of major works by Robert Motherwell to mark the centenary of the artist's birth on 24th January 1915.